Employment standards and labour code

 Standards in Alberta

-- Alberta Employment and Immigration administers provincial employment standards and provides information, education and resources.
+- Alberta Labour administers provincial employment standards and provides information, education and resources.

 - Alberta’s standards